 I do most of my work digitally now, that way adjustments are easier to make.
 Yet I still found drawing on paper irreplaceable, traditional mediums like acrylic, watercolor, or collages are still something I enjoy doing.
 I was doing a lot of sketches all the time, now I need to go back and do so.

 4. What is your artistic process like?

 I’d like to think ‘in a box’ first, with some sort of instructions or guideline, then I am able to start the brainstorming and begin putting down sketches.
 I usually do the roughs on paper with graphite or colored pencil, after four or five sketches, I’ll have a pretty good idea about what I would do for the final.
 Then depends on the project, whether it requires a color rough or not, otherwise, I will take it to photoshop and start working on it.
 Before I deliver the final work, I would give it some time and stay away from the work.
 That way, I won’t be too blinded for staring at the work longer than I should.
 I am also trying not to develop a static process every time I make something new.

 5. Who and/or what inspires your work?

 A long list of fellow artists!
-Lately, I am really into the work of the Scottish painter Peter Doig, I like his way of painting a scenery so vividly and almost dream like.
-I believe that only people get fulfilment or makes a living out of creativity will rely on inspiration, but it is more likely a process you can develop over time and the more experiences you have, you won’t feel the need to be ‘inspired’, it is something within you and waiting for you to be discovered.
+Lately, I am really into the work of the Scottish painter Peter Doig, I like his way of painting a scenery so vividly and almost dreamlike.
+I believe that only people who get fulfilment or make a living out of creativity will rely on inspiration, but it is more likely a process you can develop over time and the more experiences you have, you won’t feel the need to be ‘inspired’, it is something within you and waiting for you to be discovered.
 So we should always pay attention to the world outside of art.